Introduction

 Remedy for Violations of Assistance Animal Rules

-If a tenant believes that a landlord has denied permission to keep an assistance animal in violation of the guidelines discussed above, or has violated any rules such as charging a pet deposit or requesting more information than allowed, the first step should be to consult with an attorney and ask the attorney to advise the landlord about the law’s requirements.
+If a tenant believes that a landlord has denied permission to keep an assistance animal in violation of the federal fair housing law, or has violated any rules such as charging a pet deposit or requesting more information than allowed, the first step should be to consult with an attorney and ask the attorney to advise the landlord about the law’s requirements.

 If involving an attorney is not successful, the tenant can file a complaint with HUD.
 There are two HUD offices covering different parts of Missouri.
 For either office, a complaint can be submitted online.